|1 Crore+ students have signed up on EduRev. Have you? Download the App|

 Q.6.
 What did Valli carefully listen to?

 Ans.
-Valli carefully listened to conversations of her neighbours who used the bus regularly.
+Valli carefully listened to the conversations of her neighbours who used the bus regularly.

 Q.7.
 How far was the town from the village?